What is an RFP? A 2026 Guide

 In case your business needs a solid eCommerce platform, as well as the auxiliary services that go with it (e.g. SEO for eCommerce), creating an RFP is the first step you should take.

-Writing an RFP for eCommerce platform is a demanding process, but a well-structured request for proposal with questions tailored to your future project and desired objectives can help you find a partner capable of providing the fitting solution.
+Writing an RFP for eCommerce is a demanding process, but a well-structured request for proposal with questions tailored to your future project and desired objectives can help you find a partner capable of providing the fitting solution.

 A good RFP for eCommerce must always contain: